intelowlproject/IntelOwl/docs/source/Contribute.md

    2. Create a new migration file inside `/analyzers_manager/migrations/`
       1. You can take the `migrate` and `reverse_migrate` functions from `/playbooks_manager/migrations/0005_static_analysis`, both
       2. Remember to correctly set the `dependencies`
-      3. Remember to correctly se the `objects`
+      3. Remember to correctly set the `objects`

 5. Add the new analyzer in the lists in the docs: [Usage](./Usage.md).
 Also, if the analyzer provides additional optional configuration, add the available options here: [Advanced-Usage](./Advanced-Usage.html#analyzers-with-special-configuration)